mweerts/42-projects/common-core/webserv/README.md

 ## To discuss

-- make DELETE not allowed by default?
+- [ ] make DELETE disallowed by default? (it's the case for apache or nginx)
-- DELETE not protected, i was able to delete webserver.log with this in config
+- [ ] DELETE not protected, i was able to delete webserver.log with this in config
 ```
 location / {
     allow_methods GET POST;